Skip to Content

 UPDATE:

-I didn’t preserve the leaves on this wreath, and I’m still displaying the wreath 11 months later.
+I didn’t preserve the leaves on this wreath, and 11 months later, I’m still displaying it.
 It has dried to a beautiful silvery sage green and still looks perfect in the farmhouse.

 Fresh Magnolia Leaf Wreath after 11 months.